pnjorge/GridHopperTac/README.md

 It provides the most essential features of the original GridHopper.net web app in a very lightweight package.

 Field tested on a Samsung Galaxy Watch 4 Classic w/display 46mm, 450x450.
-Running well on a Watch 5 Pro also.
-Other similar sized displays should work also.
+Running well on a Watch 5 Pro and Watch 6 Classic also.
+Other WearOS watches with similarly sized displays should work also.

 Install by sideloading the APK to a Wear OS watch using Android Studio, ADB, or other compatible APK installation tools.
 Try Malcolm's 'Wear Installer 2' to sideload the APK.
 He details the connection and pairing procedure.
 Can be very slow to load (5 mins), but on reaching 100% 'Error:' message should show empty.

+Quick Start:
+To cycle through pages: MAIN > MAP > LOCATION SYSTEMS, long press screen.
+To Zoom in/out on MAP, tap upper/lower half of map screen, or use rotating bezel if available.
-Quick Start: Click top of screen [GridHopperTac] to enter Options page.
-Scroll down and click [eXit] to return.
+Click top of MAIN screen on [GridHopperTac] to enter OPTIONS page.
+Scroll down and click [eXit] at end to return.
-Click each option to cycle/increment value.
+Tap each option to cycle/increment value.
 For orbital position, a long press will jump by 10 degrees to save time.
-To see alternative grid location reference systems, long press main screen.

 73
 F5VMJ